andrewdhood/cps_match/README.md

 I am not sure it is.
 It is a system with many equations, and in many variables, and when we solve our complicated system, the solution often feels unfair.
 But I am also not sure what we would choose instead.

-I'm not sure a students' achievements can ever be truly captured within a confidence interval.
+I'm not sure a student's achievements can ever be truly captured within a confidence interval.
 And perhaps that uncertainty is the most honest place to end.

+---